-10.0 DETERMINATION OF NON-RESPONSIVE BIDDERS
+10.0 DETERMINATION OF NON-RESPONSIVE RESPONSIBLE BIDDERS

+Public Contract Code Section 1103 defines a responsible bidder as "a bidder who has demonstrated the attribute of trustworthiness, as well as quality, fitness, capacity, and experience to satisfactorily perform the Public Works Contract."
 The General Manager or the Purchasing Agent may determine and declare a bidder to be non-responsible and may remove the bidder's name from the bidder's list and bar the bidder from bidding for a reasonable period not in excess of one year if the bidder fails to furnish proof of responsibility or if the bidder has repeatedly made slow or unsatisfactory performance/deliveries.
 Such barred bidder shall be furnished with a statement of the reasons for this action.